cmiles74/wicket-todos/README.md

 This is a sample application meant to demonstrate the structure of a web-based application that leverages the [Spring Framework][1], the [Java Persistence API (JPA)][2] and [Wicket][3].
-To support integration testing, Casperjs is used.
+To support integration testing, PhantomJS is used.
 To this end, it does it's best to stay simple while still demonstrating some best practices.

 ## Data Source Configuration